Gila Monsters: Profile and Information

 Similar to other lizards, Gila monsters also lay eggs.
 A female Gila can lay 3 to 13 eggs at a go, and she gets to incubate them for about four months.
 A Gila egg is usually about 6.3 cm (2.5 inches) long and can weigh about 40 grams (1.4 ounces).

 A Gila baby can be about 16 cm (6.3 inches) long.
-It also takes 3 to 5 years for a Gila to reach full maturity where they go on to live for 20 or more years.
+It also takes 3 to 5 years for a Gila to reach full maturity, and then they live for 20 or more years.

 Diet